Pessimistic Off-Policy Optimization for Learning to Rank: Setting

 Our goal is to find a policy that recommends the \emph{optimal list} in every context.
-Specifically the policy should select list
+The optimal list in context $X$ is defined as

-of the highest value in context $X$, where $V(A, X)$ is the value of list $A$ in context $X$.
+where $V(A, X)$ is the value of list $A$ in context $X$.
 This can be the expected number of clicks or the probability of observing a click.
-The definition of $V$ depends on the chosen user interaction model and we present several choices in \cref{sec:structured pessimism}.
+The definition of $V$ depends on the chosen user interaction model.
+We present several of them in \cref{sec:structured pessimism}.